intuit/Traverser/.github/Groovy.md

-# Groovy example of Traverser Library integration
+# Groovy example of Traverser Library Integration

 Example taken here is the traversal of a cyclic Graph.
 Following examples are there :
 - DFS (PreOrder & PostOrder)